v-zhuravlev/zabbix-notify/README.md

 ### Action creation:
 Create new action (go to **Configuration -> Action** ,choose  **Event source: Triggers** press **Create action**) that is to be send to Slack.
 Here is the example:
-In **Action** tab:
+In **Operations** tab:
-Default/recovery subject: anything you like, but I recommend
+Default subject: anything you like, but I recommend
 ```
 {TRIGGER.STATUS}:{HOSTNAME}:{TRIGGER.NAME}.
 ```
-Default message:
-anything you like, for example:
+Default message: anything you like, for example:
 ```
 Host: {HOSTNAME}
 Trigger: {STATUS}: {TRIGGER.NAME}: {TRIGGER.SEVERITY}